-The diagram below outlines the newly adopted national priorities and the areas of activity through which they will be delivered.
+The diagram below outlines the newly adopted local priorities and the types of activity that will be delivered.

 7.0 Who is a Carer?

 Most people will become a carer at some point in their lives or will know someone that will be caring.
 Caring might happen suddenly or gradually over a period of time with a slow deterioration in the health of the cared for person.